 Three O Two in Waterloo

-Bigger tapas start to reach the table: with just enough space to accommodate them, it perfectly reflects the status of my stomach.
+Bigger tapas plates start to reach the table: with just enough space to accommodate them, it perfectly reflects the status of my stomach.

 Filippo L’Astorina, the Editor